 Mid-Size and Mighty

-For buildings with tenants occupying more traditional 10,000-square-foot suites, highly flexible branded tenant center spaces—often around 5,000-6,000 square feet—are more common.
+For buildings with tenants occupying more traditional 10,000-square-foot suites, highly flexible branded hubs—often around 5,000-6,000 square feet—are more common.
 Offering spaces of various sizes and functions, the goal is to give larger companies the flex space needed for less frequent training sessions and larger group meetings, while providing the club-style amenities—think game rooms, huddle and lounge spaces, and fitness centers—employees appreciate.

 Board rooms and training rooms are sought-after features for companies who serve smaller groups day-to-day but have need for larger 50-seat spaces for quarterly or bi-annual events.
 And while the lounge and game spaces are all part of tenants’ key card access, the specialty rooms are reservation-only, assuring the space is there when you need it.
 For tenants hosting employee retreats or custom client events, the entire suite is reservable.